Who are Gateway to College students?

 If I have been on an Individual Education Plan (IEP) at my high school, will I still receive the same services and support at Gateway to College Academy?

-Applicants who have received Special Education Services and who have an Individual Education Plan (IEP) in place are required to participate in an IEP meeting in the school district where you are currently enrolled.
-This meeting will involve a manager from the GtC program and a Petaluma City Schools Special Services representative and will help determine if Gateway to College Academy will be able to provide all the services that you need to be successful.
-We cannot guarantee that this process can be completed in time for acceptance for the term for which you are applying.
+Applicants who have received Special Education Services and who have an Individual Education Plan (IEP) in place are required to participate in an IEP meeting in the school district where they are currently enrolled.
+This meeting will involve a manager from the GtC program and a Petaluma City Schools Special Services representative, all of whom will help determine if Gateway to College Academy will be able to provide all the services that the student needs to be successful.
+We cannot guarantee that this process can be completed in time for enrollment for the term for which you are applying.

 I am enrolled in high school and do not want to withdraw until I know if I have been accepted.
 Can I be considered for the Gateway to College Academy if I am still enrolled in high school?

 Yes.
 If you are currently attending high school, please continue attending school until you know that you have been accepted into the Gateway to College Academy.
-Once you have been accepted into the Gateway program, you will need to withdraw from high school.
-You cannot be dually enrolled in the Gateway to College Academy and a high school or alternative education program.
+Once you have been accepted into the Gateway program, we will coordinate the transfer to our school.
+You cannot be enrolled in the Gateway to College Academy and another high school or alternative education program at the same time.

 How do I apply?